fr0xk/Scripts/Markdown/dcf_rant.md

 Let me explain.

 - First, you are overestimating the future cash flows of the company.
-You are assuming that the company will grow at a high rate for a long time, that it will maintain or improve its margins, that it will face no competition or disruption, that it will have no capital expenditures or working capital needs, that it will pay no taxes or dividends, etc.
+You are assuming that the company will grow at an above average rate for a long time, then grow at constant rate forever, that it will maintain or improve its margins, that it will face no competition or disruption, that it will have no capital expenditures or working capital needs, that it will pay no taxes or dividends, etc.

 - But these assumptions are unrealistic and often contradicted by historical evidence.
 Most companies do not grow at a high rate for a long time.
 Most companies face competition and disruption.
 Most companies have capital expenditures and working capital needs.
 Most companies pay taxes and dividends.
+When I say most, I'm talking about 90% of global publically traded companies!

 - You are ignoring the fact that growth is hard to sustain and comes at a cost.
 You are ignoring the fact that margins tend to revert to the mean over time.
 You are ignoring the fact that the market is dynamic and unpredictable.